kimsyna/hallyu-chain/README.md

 The whitepaper can be viewed directly on the site.
 Use the language selector in the Whitepaper section to fetch the document from
 `whitepaper/<lang>/index.html` in your preferred language.

+A combined PDF version of all translations can be generated with `npm run build:whitepaper` and is output to `whitepaper/whitepaper.pdf`.

 Supported languages:

 - Arabic (`ar`)